Going to work every day and getting a paycheck every two weeks? That’s active income.

 Do some research on the good ol’ interwebs for more niche ideas for the best sources of passive income.
 The more diverse your types of income, the greater your financial security.
 One stream of income might suffer due to a market correction or change in the economy, but your other financial investments can keep pumping income to you month in and month out.

 With active income, you get immediate gratification: you earn money right away, in exchange for labor.

 This is how most of us think about money.
 Our parents raised us to think this way:

 “If you do more chores you’ll earn more money.”

-And then our first five jobs reinforced this message:
+And then your first five jobs also reinforced this message: